Skip to footer content

 Dim secondFruit As String = fruits(1) ' "banana"

-Keep in mind that the lists are zero-based index, so the first element has an index of 0.
-If the element exists, the above example will store that element in the string.
+Keep in mind that lists are zero-based indexed, so the first element has an index of 0.
+The above example will store the element in the string if it exists.

 Modifying List Elements